The decision to buy a new car may seem insignificant compared to purchasing a house, but the due diligence required is very similar.

 How will I finance it?

-Car loans are becoming a more popular way of paying for a new vehicle for those who don’t have ready finance, but before you take one, it’s important to evaluate how much you can afford to borrow, what your repayments would be and how long the liability would hang around.
+Car loans are becoming a more popular way of paying for a new vehicle for car buyers who don’t have ready finance, but before you take one, it’s important to evaluate how much you can afford to borrow, what your repayments would be and how long the liability would hang around.

 Unlike houses and units, cars inevitably depreciate in value, so only take a loan if you’re comfortable you will be able to pay it off over a period of time, in a variety of circumstances, and know that you are unlikely to recoup the sale value.